zachvalenta/jvns.ca/content/post/2017-06-07-iptables-basics.markdown

 categories: []
 ---

-Today I tweeted "hey, I learned some stuff about iptables today"!
+Yesterday I tweeted "hey, I learned some stuff about iptables today"!
-Everyone replied "oh no, I'm sorry". iptables has kind of a reputation for being hard to understand (and I've also found it intimidating) so I wanted to write down a few things I learned about iptables in the last few days.
+A few people replied "oh no, I'm sorry". iptables has kind of a reputation for being hard to understand (and I've also found it intimidating) so I wanted to write down a few things I learned about iptables in the last few days.
+I don't like being scared of things and understanding a few of the basics of iptables seems like it shouldn't be scary!

 I have been looking at Kubernetes things, and Kubernetes creates 5 bajillion iptables rules, so it has been time to learn a little bit